FS2P ONLINE

 WRITER’S BOOT CAMP

 We have noticed that screenplays often need another pass or two before they proceed to development and that sometimes filmmakers find themselves playing catch-up during the lab - doing re-writes when they should be devoting their time to creating the materials necessary to move their projects forward.
-To help filmmakers, we are starting a Writer’s Boot Camp to run the month before the lab’s final deadline.
-It will meet four times during the month of October, for two hours on Friday nights or Saturday afternoons depending on writer availability.
-NOTE: DUE TO POPULAR DEMAND, WE WILL RUN AN ADDITIONAL BOOT CAMP FOR SEVERAL WEEKS FROM THE END OF NOVEMBER THROUGH THE BEGINNING OF JANUARY, DATES TBD BASED ON WRITERS’ AVAILABILITY.
+To help filmmakers, last year we started a Writer’s Boot Camp to run before the FS2P lab started.
+It proved so popular, we had to run a second session.
+And the benefits were immediate - the filmmakers progressing much more swiftly in the lab and the guests and producers we invited noting a real difference in the presentations.
+So this year we are placing more emphasis on the Writers Boot Camp as step one in our development process.

 THE FS2P LAB CURRICULUM